 It is some time in the future.
 Technology has greatly increased people's ability to "filter" what they want to read, see, and hear.
-General interest newspapers and magazines are largely a thing of the past.
-The same is true of broadcasters.
-The idea of choosing "channel 4" or instead "channel 7" seems positively quaint.
-With the aid of a television or computer screen, and the Internet, you are able to design your own newspapers and magazines.
-Having dispensed with broadcasters, you can choose your own video programming, with movies, game shows, sports, shopping, and news of your choice.
+With the aid of the Internet, you are able to design your own newspapers and magazines.
+You can choose your own programming, with movies, game shows, sports, shopping, and news of your choice.
 You mix and match.

 You need not come across topics and views that you have not sought out.
 Without any difficulty, you are able to see exactly what you want to see, no more and no less.
+You can easily find out what "people like you" tend to like and dislike.
+You avoid what they dislike.
+You take a close look at what they like.

 Maybe you want to focus on sports all the time, and to avoid anything dealing with business or government.
-It is easy for you to do exactly that.
-Perhaps you choose replays of famous football games in the early evening, live baseball from New York at night, and college basketball on the weekends.
-If you hate sports, and want to learn about the Middle East in the evening and watch old situation comedies late at night, that is easy too.
-If you care only about the United States, and want to avoid international issues entirely, you can restrict yourself to material involving the United States.
-So too if you care only about New York, or Chicago, or California, or Long Island.
+It is easy to do exactly that.
+Maybe you choose replays of your favorite tennis matches in the early evening, live baseball from New York at night, and professional football on the weekends.
+If you hate sports and want to learn about the Middle East in the evening from the perspective you find most congenial, you can do that too.
+If you care only about the United States and want to avoid international issues entirely, you can restrict yourself to material involving the United States.
+So too if you care only about Paris, or London, or Chicago, or Berlin, or Cape Town, or Beijing, or your hometown.

 Perhaps you have no interest at all in "news."
 Maybe you find "news" impossibly boring.
 If so, you need not see it at all.
 Maybe you select programs and stories involving only music and weather.
-Or perhaps you are more specialized still, emphasizing opera, or Beethoven, or the Rolling Stones, or modern dance, or some subset of one or more of the above.
+Or perhaps your interests are more specialized still, concentrating on opera, or Beethoven, or Bob Dylan, or modern dance, or some subset of one or more of the above.
+(Maybe you like early Dylan and hate late Dylan.)

-If you are interested in politics, you may want to restrict yourself to certain points of view, by hearing only from people you like.
+If you are interested in politics, you may want to restrict yourself to certain points of view by hearing only from people with whom you agree.
 In designing your preferred newspaper, you choose among conservatives, moderates, liberals, vegetarians, the religious right, and socialists.
-You have your favorite columnists; perhaps you want to hear from them, and from no one else.
-If so, that is entirely feasible with a simple "point and click."
+You have your favorite columnists and bloggers; perhaps you want to hear from them and from no one else.
+Maybe you know that you have a bias, or at least a distinctive set of tastes, and you want to hear from people with that bias or that taste.
+If so, that is entirely feasible.
 Or perhaps you are interested in only a few topics.
-If you believe that the most serious problem is gun control, or global warming, or lung cancer, you might spend most of your time reading about that problem, if you wish from the point of view that you like best.
+If you believe that the most serious problem is gun control, or climate change, or terrorism, or ethnic and religious tension, or the latest war, you might spend most of your time reading about that problem-if you wish from the point of view that you like best.

 Of course everyone else has the same freedom that you do.
 Many people choose to avoid news altogether.
-Many people restrict themselves to their own preferred points of view-liberals watching and reading mostly or only liberals; moderates, moderates; conservatives, conservatives; neo-Nazis, neo-Nazis.
-People in different states, and in different countries, make predictably different choices.
+Many people restrict themselves to their own preferred points of view-liberals watching and reading mostly or only liberals; moderates, moderates; conservatives, conservatives; neo-Nazis or terrorist sympathizers, Neo-Nazis or terrorist sympathizers.
+People in different states and in different countries make predictably different choices.
+The citizens of Utah see and hear different topics, and different ideas, from the citizens of Massachusetts.
+The citizens of France see and hear entirely different perspectives from the citizens of China and the United